Some effectivity questions for plane Cremona transformations

-There is a parallel toy model of AES.
-First, some Galois twist $\s$ of the standard non-linear birational involution $(x_0,...,x_n)\mapsto (x_0^{-1},...,x_n^{-1})$ of $\P^n_k$ is given in advance and is public.
-Then the key $K$ is used to construct a linear transformation of $\P^n_k$ and we set $f_K=\s\circ L_K$.
-Then the algorithm runs as for DES.
+of $\P^n_k$ is given in advance and is public.
+Then, after the key $K$ has been established, as above, it is used to construct a linear transformation of $\P^n_k$ and we set $f_K=\s\circ L_K$.
+Thereafter the algorithm runs as for DES.
 (If the process ever encounters a base point, meaning that it is trying to invert $0$, then it maps $0$ to $0$.
 So the iterated Cremona transformation is garbled.
 However, the security of the scheme does not reside in this garbling.)
 Since $f_K^{-1}=\s\circ L_K^{-1}$, decrypting is then, as with DES, as fast and cheap as encrypting (especially if $L_K$ is an involution).
-However, in higher dimensions, a general Cremona transformations is of lower degree than its inverse, so slower and more expensive to invert.
+However, in higher dimensions, the inverse of a general Cremona transformation $\phi$ is of higher degree than $\phi$, so that inversion of $\phi$ is slower and more expensive than the execution of $\phi$.